experee-dev/api-documentation/README.md

 Optional GET Arguments

 - `country` - the two character iso country code to filter results.
 - `town-city` - the name of a town or city to filter results.
+Use of this filter also requires of the `country` filter (see above).
 - `per-page` - an integer dictating how many products should be returned in response to this request (max 50 items, default 20 items).
 - `page` - an integer dictating which page of paginated results should be returned in response to this request.